LeaDevelop/leadevelop-sentry-unreal/README.md

 # LeaDevelop Sentry Plugin Enhancements

 This plugin extends the default Sentry plugin for Unreal Engine projects, providing enhanced crash reporting and analytics capabilities with custom LeaDevelop features.
+Update to latest sentry unreal plugin version expected in second half of January, unless I get one of my weekends freed up :)
+TODOs are noting what I'll improve next or what to keep an eye on.

 ## Features